BA/MD Scholarship Policy

 • Complete the FAFSA required documents outlined by UNM Financial Aid office.
 Your FAFSA application is NOT complete until these documents are submitted. (ex: IRS transcript, W-2, Dependent form, etc.)

-• 1st year students: second Friday in June
+• 1st year students: June 6th

-• 2nd, 3rd and 4th year students: last day January
+• 2nd, 3rd and 4th year students: March 1st

 Students are also expected to complete scholarship requirements to maintain good standing: